Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Steelers stats and trends

-- The Steelers have been underdogs by 3.5 points or more two times this season and covered the spread once.
+- So far this year Pittsburgh has two wins against the spread.

-- Pittsburgh's games this season have hit the over on two of six set point totals (33.3%).
+- This season, the Steelers have one against the spread win in two games as an underdog of 3.5 points or more.

-- In games that Pittsburgh amasses over 295.6 yards, the team is 1-3 against the spread and 2-2 overall.
+- Pittsburgh's games this year have gone over the total in two out of six opportunities (33.3%).

-- The Steelers have turned the ball over two more times (7 total) than the Browns have forced a turnover (5) this season.
+- When Pittsburgh totals over 295.6 yards, the team is 1-3 against the spread and 2-2 overall.

 Home and road insights